 THIS POST MAY CONTAIN AFFILIATE LINKS.
 PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 My crew moved all the guests inside and I maneuvered the boat so that we were downwind of the man in the water, preventing the wind from pushing us on top of him and making the situation worse.
 Fortunately, he had on a life jacket, but we threw him a life ring so that we could pull him toward the boat.
 The crew helped him up the man overboard ladder, and I was able to move the boat back towards the middle of the lake since the wind was blowing us quite close to shore.
-At this point, we were able to communicate with his wife and instruct her on how to drive his boat up to ours, and transferred him back safely.
+At this point, we were able to communicate with his wife and instruct her on how to drive his boat up to ours and transferred him back safely.

 Fortunately, everything went very well, but it just reinforced to me how critical it is to be prepared for that sort of situation, even if our main goal is to ensure it never happens!

 If the worst does happen, and either Amy or I get swept off the boat, the other person needs to be able to find them.
 I have an immense amount of trust in both Amy and my ability to handle the boat, and there are some great systems out there to help make finding a MOB easier.

-- These are very new, but I think they provide the best odds for being found by your own boat.
-The latest device by McMurdo called a Smartfind S20, can be installed onto your safety harness/PFD and either activates manually or automatically depending on your brand of harness.
+These are very new, but I think they provide the best odds for being found by your own boat.
+The latest device by McMurdo called a Smartfind S20, can be installed onto your safety harness/PFD and can either activate manually or automatically depending on your brand of harness.
 Once activated, it will create a MOB AIS data point on our chart plotter that will continuously update and can be seen by other boats nearby as well.

-- These are designed more to notify worldwide rescue services and assist in the MOB location by those services.
+These are designed more to notify worldwide rescue services and assist in the MOB location by those services.
 They are less useful to an individual boat unless you have equipment that can specifically obtain the frequencies transmitted.
 Otherwise, we would be reliant on rescue services to try and give directions to the person in the water.
 That being said, a PLB together with a Personal AIS device would be a very useful combination.